“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - Dabrafenib, trametinib and a dummy drug (

 Neither you nor your doctor will be able to decide which group you are in.
 And neither of you will know if you are having PDR001 or the dummy drug.
 This is called a double blind study.

 Dabrafenib and trametinib are tablets.
 You take trametinib once a day, everyday.
 You take dabrafenib twice a day, everyday.

 You have PDR001 or the dummy drug as a drip into a vein.
-You have treatment every 4 weeks or 8 weeks, depending on the best treatment schedule decided on in part 1.
+You have treatment every 4 weeks.
+This was the best treatment schedule found in part 1.
 The PDR001 drip takes between 30 minutes and 2 hours each time.

 You continue treatment as long as it is helping you and the side effects aren’t too bad.

 You have a CT scan or MRI scan:

 The study team will ask to take some extra blood samples.
 They plan to look at:

 - what happens to PDR001 in the body (